 It really doesn't get any easier than 5 ingredient Instant Pot Teriyaki Chicken Thighs-or yummier!
 And one of those ingredients is water!
-The obvious shortcut is the Instant Pot, but another one is using bottled teriyaki marinade instead of making one from scratch.
+The obvious shortcut is the Instant Pot, but another one is using bottled teriyaki sauce instead of making one from scratch.

 Chicken thighs and chicken legs are my favorite pieces of chicken in the kernels' bucket!
 I always got the leg when mom would fry chicken (we didn't have a KFC in Evening Shade) because I was the youngest.
 But I didn't mind because I thought the leg and the thigh had the best tasting meat and it was always so tender.